 The chances are high that there will be kids at your barbecue, which means you should put some time and effort into entertaining them as well.

 If you already have kids of your own, your work is halfway done because they’ve got enough toys and games to share with the others.
 However, there are a few other kid-friendly summer activities you can organize for the little ones at your party.

 First, consider letting them run a lemonade stand in the backyard.
 Guests can “buy” lemonade for a quarter, and the kids can donate the proceeds to the local animal shelter or another charity of their choice.

 You can also hit up the dollar store for sidewalk chalk, water balloons, bubbles, craft items, and frisbees.
 Throw everything into a box or bucket and let the kids go to town.
 Other kid- and crowd-friendly lawn games include cornhole, Twister, croquet, bocce, and badminton.

 Another idea is to make ice eggs, which are frozen “eggs” of ice with a toy trapped in the middle.
 Kids love chipping away at the ice to get their prize, and this activity can keep them entertained for quite a while.
 Purchase water balloons and small toys at the dollar store and make the eggs the night before.
 You can find instructions on how to do this at A Little Learning for Two.

-Everyone loves to get together for a summer barbecue, but the keys to keeping it affordable and fun are planning and prep.
-One of the best resources you can use is the dollar store because you can get almost all of your non-food items here for next to nothing.
+Everyone loves to get together to enjoy good food and company during a summer barbecue, but the keys to keeping it affordable and fun are planning and prep.
+One of the best resources you can use is the dollar store because you can get almost all of your non-food items there without having to break the bank.

 If you have a little money left over in your budget, consider investing in outdoor lighting that will help create a cozy and fun atmosphere after dark.
 String plug-in white twinkle lights in backyard trees, set candles out on the tables, or stick solar lights in the ground around the yard to create ambiance and intimacy.